City-of-Helsinki/smbackend/README.md

 ./manage.py geo_import finland --municipalities
 ./manage.py geo_import helsinki --divisions
 ```
-If problems with certificate, export certificate from complaining link and use this link as instruction https://superuser.com/questions/437330/how-do-you-add-a-certificate-authority-ca-to-ubuntu
+If problems with certificate occurs, export certificate from erroring link and use this instructions: https://superuser.com/questions/437330/how-do-you-add-a-certificate-authority-ca-to-ubuntu

 Update map with